 These treaties did not fail for lack of an executive power to enforce limits on member nations.
 NAFTA, IMF, WTO, and the World Bank all create and enforce the rules of global corporate order by imposing international financial regulations and punishing all restraint of global trade.
 “Who elected the IMF to be the ministry of finance for every country in the world?’’ asked Julius Nyerere, the former president of Tanzania.
 Well no one, but that is exactly how the IMF operates.

-On a twin track, the US government/military enforces the political rules of empire.
-The empire aims for total hegemony, known in military lingo as “full spectrum dominance” and will do whatever it takes to prevent the emergence of a multi-polar world.
+On a twin-track, the US government/military enforce the political rules of empire.
+The empire aims for total hegemony, known in military lingo as “full-spectrum dominance”and will do whatever it takes to prevent the emergence of a multi-polar world.
 We spend trillions and kill millions policing the world.

 But when it comes to climate change — where is a cop when you need one?